Nick Giambruno: Doug, you predicted the fall of the European Union a few years ago. What has changed since then?

-Nick Giambruno: How does the recent Brexit vote affect the future of the European Union?
+Nick Giambruno: How does Brexit affect the future of the European Union?

 Doug Casey: Well, it's the beginning of the end.
 The inevitable has now become the imminent.
 Britain has always been perhaps the most different culture of all of those in the European Union.
 They entered reluctantly and late, and never seriously considered losing the pound for the euro.

 You're going to see other countries leaving the EU.
 The next one might be Italy.
 All of the Italian banks are truly and totally bankrupt at this point.
 Who's going to kiss that and make it better?
 Is the rest of the European Union going to contribute hundreds of billions of dollars to make the average Italian depositor well again?
 I don't think so.
 There's an excellent chance that Italy is going to get rid of the euro and leave the EU.

 Nick Giambruno: Why should Americans care about this?

 Doug Casey: Well, just as the breakup of the Soviet Union had a good effect for both the world at large and for Americans, the breakup of the EU should be viewed in the same light.
 Freeing an economy anywhere increases prosperity and opportunity everywhere.
 And it sets a good example.
 So Americans ought to look forward to the breakup of the EU almost as much as the Europeans themselves.
 Unfortunately, most Americans are quite insular.
 And Europeans are so used to socialism that they have even less grasp of economics than Americans.
 But it’s going to happen anyway.